Gum Disease / Periodontitis

 The general increase in awareness about the importance of healthy teeth has led to people taking more care of their oral hygiene.
 However, gums are still one of the most neglected parts of our body.
 Most people only focus on their pearly whites and forget about taking adequate care of the structures holding them in place.

-Inadequate maintenance of oral hygiene could lead to inflammation and infection of the gums, which is known as Gingivitis, as well as inflammation of the underlying tissues such as the alveolar bone, which is known as Periodontitis.
-If left untreated, the disease may lead to deterioration of these structures, and the infection could spread to tissue spaces, the brain, the heart and the mediastinum.
+The inflammation of the underlying tissues such as the alveolar bone, which is known as Periodontitis.
+If left untreated, the disease may lead to deterioration of these structures, and the infection could spread to tissue spaces, the brain, the heart, and the mediastinum.
 It could even lead to a severe life-threatening condition known as Ludwig’s Angina.

 Gum disease can be classified in many ways.
 The most common classifications are done according to onset, severity, and location.